 A Subtle Surprise

 A hidden halo is one of the most charming details a ring can have.
-It consists of a ring of tiny diamonds set into the gallery rail — invisible from above but visible when the ring is tilted, catching the light from the side.
-The effect is one of secret sparkle: the ring appears clean and classic from the front, yet radiates an unexpected glimmer when seen from a different angle.
+It consists of a ring of tiny diamonds set into a metal rail, invisible from above but visible when the ring is tilted, catching light from the side.
+The effect is one of secret sparkle, the ring appears clean and classic from the front, yet radiates an unexpected glimmer when seen from a different angle.
 It's a wonderful choice for those who love understated luxury with a touch of surprise.

 Halo